LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-methods.rst

          REG_FLAGS_TAG_DEFAULT, "simple test LCAPI tag" );
    }

-The preceding example registers a C function called "myTagFunc" to execute whenever the Lasso `CAPITester_testtag` method call is encountered in Lasso code.
-The first parameter "CAPITester" is the namespace in which "testtag" will be placed.
+The preceding example registers a C function called ``myTagFunc`` to execute whenever the Lasso ``CAPITester_testtag`` method call is encountered in Lasso code.
+The first parameter ``CAPITester`` is the namespace in which ``testtag`` will be placed.

 Once the method function is registered, Lasso will call it at appropriate times while parsing and executing Lasso code.
 The custom method functions will not be called if none of the custom methods are encountered while executing a script.
 When Lasso encounters one of your custom methods, it will be called with two
-parameters: an opaque data structure called a "token", and an integer "action" (which is currently unused).
+parameters: an opaque data structure called a ``token``, and an integer ``action`` which is currently unused.
 LCAPI provides many function calls that can be used to get information about the environment, variables, parameters, etc., when provided with a token.

 The passed-in token can also be used to acquire any parameters and to return a value from your custom method function.